Periscope Lab Research

 We conduct research on real-time data analysis to inform instruction.

-We conduct research to broaden participation in engineering and computing.
+We conduct research to increase participation in engineering and computing.

 Current Projects